-As per GAAP and IFRS, the product costs are required to get capitalized as inventory in the balance sheet and should not be expensed in the statements of profit and loss.
-Because the expenditures to product costs generate benefits and value for future periods also.
+As per GAAP and IFRS, the product costs are required to get capitalized as inventory in the balance sheet and should not be expensed in the statements of profit and loss because the expenditures to such costs generate benefits and value for future periods also.

 #1 – Direct Material

 For example, an automobile manufacturing company typically requires plastic and metal to create a car.
 The amount of these resources can be easily counted or kept a record of.
-However manufacturing a car also requires lubricants like oils and grease, but it is very difficult or insignificant to trace the low value of grease used in a particular car hence referred to as indirect costs.
+However, manufacturing a car also requires lubricants like oils and grease.
+Still, it is very difficult or insignificant to trace the low value of grease used in a particular vehicle hence referred to as indirect costs.

 #2 – Direct Labor

 For example, the workers in an assembly line of an automobile factory that weld the metal, fix the screw apply oil and grease, and assembles pieces of metals and plastic into a car are direct labors.
-In order to classify a particular employee as direct labor, it must be directly associated with a particular job.
-E.g. a secretary at large automobile manufacturing company has to perform a variety of jobs as and when required, thus it gets difficult to quantify the amount benefits created to assemble a car, hence is not direct labor.
+A particular employee to be classified as direct labor, it must be directly associated with a specific job.
+E.g., a secretary at a large automobile manufacturing company has to perform a variety of roles as and when required.
+Thus it gets difficult to quantify the amount of benefits created to assemble a car.
+Hence it is not direct labor.